scottgigawatt/kometa-config/README.md

 ## Credits

-Special thanks to the contributors mentioned below for their valuable contributions to the Plex Meta Manager ecosystem.
+Special thanks to the contributors mentioned below for their valuable contributions to the Kometa ecosystem.

 - **[TheChrisK](https://github.com/TheChrisK)**: Original configuration files and related posters
 - **[meisnate12](https://github.com/meisnate12)**: Plex-Meta-Manager and related images